Working with acloudguru on an AWS certificate I stumbled across a cool project that I’ve had in mind for some time.

-I already figured out how to do #4 quite easily.
-Surprisingly, not too shabby at all.
+I already figured out how to do #4 quite easily in an earlier survey into this idea.
 My wife wanted this for Mr. Money Mustache blogs.

 The harder step was 1 + 2 + 3.
 Well now I’ve got a small tool up @ http://johntrhoads.com/polly/ that will take any* amount of text and convert it into MP3.